bertput/sqrl/README.md

 This is a native linux SQRL client that implements the SQRL protocol written by Steve Gibson.
 See his [grc.com website](https://www.grc.com/sqrl/sqrl.htm) for more details.

+This version enables the GUI -- which is very basic, but is a starting point.
+This version also enables client/server mode by forking the process to run the GUI/server in the case where the GUI process is not already running.

+**Note:**  If the GUI exits unexpectedly (Ctrl-C, or similar), it will leave the FIFO at `/tmp/sqrl.FIFO` and prevent a subsequent startup.
+Simply remove this file to resume normal operations.
+I'll be adding an exit hook soon that will fix this issue. :-)

 ## Building the client

 This client is written in C and should be buildable on linux with a simple command: